prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 ### Handle __type__ and __unit__ in PromQL operations

 Initially, aggregations and label matches will ignore `__unit__` and `__type__` and all PromQL operations remove the `__unit__` and `__type__` label (with the exception of `label_replace`).
 Over time, we can update each function to keep these labels by implementing the appropriate logic.
 For example, adding two gauges together should yeild a gauge.

+### Support PromQL operations on timeseries with the same base unit, but different scale

+A PromQL query which sums a metric in "seconds" and a metric in "milliseconds"

 ### __type__ and __unit__ from client libraries